peytoncordero/DRI25/command-line.md

 ## How can we add more content?

 Be aware.
 To write in the file we used redirect.
 Redirect takes the output that we would have on the CLI and overwrites it in the file.
 It means that if we use it again on the same file to add a different phrase it would erase what you wrote previously by overwriting it.
-In this case, we knew it was a new file so we were not worried about it!
+In this case, we knew it was a new file so we were not worried about it.

-However, and with our pedagogical intention let’s overwrite the text by using the redirect symbol again.
+With a pedagogical intention, let’s overwrite the text by using the redirect symbol again.

 ```console
 $ echo “Ups!
 I am overwriting my cheat sheet!”  > cheat-sheet.txt